-Installations and objects: Uncompiled files of the programs used to control the installation or object, and documents describing the installation plan and wiring diagrams as appropriate, must be included on the CD-ROM.
+Installations and objects: Uncompiled files of the programs used to control the installation or object, and documents describing the installation plan and wiring diagrams as appropriate, must be included on your hard drive submission.

+Library:

-Library: 1) One (1) playable DVD containing documentation of the project in use.
-Do not include a menu.
-2) One (1) unbound, printed copy of the completed thesis paper.
+- One (1) playable DVD containing documentation of the project in use.
+Do not include a menu. - One (1) unbound, printed copy of the completed, signed thesis paper.\\

-A \$60.00 binding fee must be paid by the Thesis student to the Library.
+\\A \$60.00 binding fee must be paid by the Thesis student to the Library.